 The Department of Audiology and Speech Pathology offers the Doctor of Philosophy degree in a consortium with the College of Health Professions at the University of Arkansas for Medical Sciences, the College of Education and Health Professions at the University of Arkansas at Little Rock, and the College of Health and Applied Sciences at the University of Central Arkansas.
 The Arkansas Consortium for the Ph.D. in Communication Sciences and Disorders combines the academic and clinical resources of a major medical sciences campus with those of two large, comprehensive universities.
 The curriculum is designed to emphasize the science of speech, language, and hearing, the acquisition of knowledge through research about human communicative disorders, and the advanced study and practice of methods for evaluation and treatment of those disorders.
 The curriculum follows a Teacher/Scholar Model which recognizes the importance of teaching and supervision pedagogy consistent with best practices.
 The consortium accepts applications for admission to the program for both full- and part-time students.
-Students may apply and be admitted to the Ph.D. program each semester but fall application is encouraged.
 Students enrolled in the consortium program full-time must enroll in at least 9 semester credit hours during the fall or spring semesters.
 Full time requirements for summer vary depending upon financial aid status.
 Part-time students must enroll in a minimum of 5 semester credit hours each semester.